zhumeisongsong/blog/_posts/2024-05-10-semantic-release-basic.md

       "@semantic-release/release-notes-generator", // Generate release notes
       "@semantic-release/github", // Publish to GitHub
       "@semantic-release/changelog", // Generate a changelog
-      "@semantic-release/git" // Commit and push the changes ]
+      "@semantic-release/npm", // Publish to npm, skip publishing to npm registry as package.json's private property is true "@semantic-release/git" // Commit and push the changes ]
   }